 Uses an older microUSB port

-When it comes to finding the best eReader out there, you might think of the Amazon Kindle first of all – but there are some very decent alternatives to the Kindle, including the compact and stylish Kobo Libra H20, which we're reviewing here.
+When it comes to finding the best eReader (opens in new tab) out there, you might think of the best Kindles first of all – but there are some very decent alternatives to the Kindle, including the compact and stylish Kobo Libra H20, which we're reviewing here.

 Yours for £149.99, it’s a mid-range model balancing price and features (between the top-end £239.99 Kobo Forma and the entry-level £89.99 Kobo Nia).
 There's also the £109.99 Kobo Clara HD, so there really is a Kobo eReader for every budget.

 If you're wondering why you might or might not want to invest in this particular model, you're in the right place: our Kobo Libra H20 review will lay out everything you need to know about the eReader, from screen quality to battery life.

 There are two types of eReader in this world: those with physical buttons at the side and those without.
 The Kobo Libra H20 falls into the former category, which means you don't cover the screen in fingerprints or obscure the display every time you want to turn a page.
 It does, however, add a little extra bulk to the device.
 You can use the Libra H20 left-handed or right-handed, or even in landscape mode with the buttons at the bottom (or the top) – the screen will adjust accordingly.